6 Nutrition Strategies for a Stronger Sex Drive

 Curb alcohol, knock-out nicotine

 Alcohol’s effect on sexual function was neatly summed up by William Shakespeare, who noted that wine “provokes the desire, but takes away the performance.”
-Excessive alcohol lifts behavioral inhibitions, but this liberating effect may be canceled out by its depressant effect.
+Excessive alcohol lifts behavioral inhibitions, but this may be canceled out by its depressant effect.
 Alcohol also has an action similar to the female hormone estrogen.
-This can have a devastating effect on masculinity, causing impotence and shrinking of the testes in men who drink heavily.
+This can cause impotence and shrinking of the testes in men who drink heavily.
 Nicotine, meanwhile, is an enemy of the arteries.
-Not only does it promote the formation of artery-clogging plaque in the blood vessels in the penis, it also constricts them.
+Not only does it promote the formation of artery-clogging plaque in the blood vessels of the penis, it also constricts them.

 Minimize saturated fats

 Everybody knows about the link between a high intake of saturated fats, elevated blood cholesterol levels, and a buildup of atherosclerotic fatty plaques on the blood vessels around the heart.
-It’s less well understood, however, how similar plaques develop on the myriad tiny vessels in the penis.
+It’s not as well understood, however, how similar plaques develop on the myriad of tiny blood vessels in the penis.
 Without free-flowing circulation, the penis cannot physically respond to messages from the sex drive.